nmathew98/s.o.o.n/README.md

   - A target of values to animate to when an element is hidden
   - The element must be a direct child of `Presence`
 - `hover`
-  - A target of values to animate from when the element receives a hover event
+  - A target of values to animate to from `animate` when the element receives a hover event
+  - When the element is not hovered anymore, it animates to `animate`
 - `press`
-  - A target of values to animate to from when the element receives a press event
+  - A target of values to animate to from `animate` when the element receives a click event
+  - When the element is not pressed anymore, it animates to `animate`
 - `transition`
   - Default transitions for all animations to use
+  - Animations can specify their own `transition` to override the defaults
 - `inView`
   - If `true` uses default `inView` options from `motion`, otherwise specify options
   - Only triggers for initial animations